Baseball Rules: How To Play Baseball

 Another typical method for the defense to record an out is through the use of tag-outs.
 A baserunner moves to the next base but is stopped by the defense before he or she can reach the next base, which is known as a tag out.
 Tag outs are most commonly used when there is no force out to be done at the base of operations.
 When a baserunner is on his way to the next base and there is no other baserunner in front of him who is forcing him to run, the defense must tag the baserunner before he reaches the next base in order to prevent the baserunner from reaching the next base.

 Check out the video below to see an excellent demonstration of how a player must tag a runner in order to record an out.
-The catcher tags out two runners at the plate in the video.

 5) Nine Players Allowed in the Lineup

 Another fundamental rule of baseball is that a team may only have nine players in the starting lineup at any given time.
 In the same way that there are only nine defensive positions to fill, there are only nine hitting places to fill in the team’s batting order.
 Each baseball division can have its own set of regulations about how many more players can be included in the batting order, but the one rule that remains consistent throughout all baseball divisions is that a maximum of nine men can be used on defense.

 In certain baseball leagues, even though there are only nine spots on the field, extra players can be included in the batting order if they meet the requirements.

 So check your league’s batting order regulations to see how many offensive players can be added to your team’s batting order and how many defensive players.

 How to Play Baseball: A Basic Review of the Rules of Baseball